danielskatz/software-vs-data/README.md

 This repostory is intended to be used to discuss and document the difference between software and data in the context of citation.

-It has been created in the process of writing the FORCE11 Software Citation Principles and then submitting them to PeerJ Computer Science and responding to reviewer comments.
+It has been created in the process of writing the FORCE11 Software Citation Principles [add cite here] and then submitting them to PeerJ Computer Science and responding to reviewer comments.

 We start with the idea that software, while similar to data in terms of not traditionally having been cited in publications, is also different than data.
 Software can be considered a type of data, but the converse is not generally true.

 The remainder of this document gives examples of these differences.